Laurentian Society: History

 The Laurentian was a society of Trinity College Dublin, created during the academic year 1952-3.
 Trinity News articles differ in the exact year in which it was founded, since one number says that it was created in 1952, whereas other says that it was created in 1953.
 The society celebrated its tenth anniversary in 1963.

 This society was named after Saint Laurence O'Toole (Lorcán Ua Tuathail in Irish), a bishop of Dublin and an abbot of Glendalough.
 He was born in Ireland in 1128, and died in Normandy, 14 November 1180; he was canonised in 1225 by Pope Honorius III.

 "The Laurentian Society was founded in 1953 as a social society for the 200 odd Roman Catholics attending Trinity".
 The reason for this small number of Catholics attending Trinity had a long history.
 During the time of the Penal Laws (17th and 18th centuries) Catholics were prevented from being educated in Ireland.
 Once these laws were abolished, "Catholics and Dissenters were excluded from Trinity College by the extension of religious tests in 1637.
 Even after their removal in 1773–74, students could not hold scholarships or fellowships without taking oaths which were anathema to the Catholic faith.
-Although Fawcett's Act of 1873 removed the requirement to take these oaths, the Catholic hierarchy denounced this measure as 'an act of secularisation', and continued to warn Catholic students against entering Trinity College".
+Although Fawcett's University of Dublin Tests Act 1873 (36 & 37 Vict. c.
+21) removed the requirement to take these oaths, the Catholic hierarchy denounced this measure as 'an act of secularisation', and continued to warn Catholic students against entering Trinity College".
 The Catholic Church required Catholics to have a special dispensation before being allowed to attend Trinity College, as this university was seen as a danger for their faith, a decision made by Archbishop John Charles McQuaid that generated much controversy.
 Even in 1969, "Irish Catholic students wishing to attend University in Dublin [were] directed to the National University, or UCD University College Dublin, as it is better known".